mbrukman/a-conceptual-overview-of-asyncio/readme.md

 I don't see why plain-coroutines can't fill the iterator role given they can already pause & yield values.
 Why not allow plain-coroutines to yield in their body and add an \_\_anext\_\_ method to the parent-class which just returns the coroutine.
 To iterate over the coroutine and receive values you just repeatedly await or .send on it.

-Though, take this tirade with a grain of salt; there's a decent chance I'm missing something!
+Though, take my perspective with a grain (or many grains) of salt; there's a decent chance I'm missing something!
 If you know that something, please let me know!

 Tasks